 The estimates and judgments included in the fair value calculations are based on historical experience and other factors, including management's and the Directors' expectations of future events that are believed to be reasonable under the current circumstances.
-Other than (D) above there has been no impairment recognised for the Fiducian Group CGUs in the impairment assessment performed at 30 June 2016.
-Based on management's current assessment, the recoverable amount of Fiducian's CGU exceeds the carrying amount by \$4.98 million.
+Other than (D) above there have been no impairment recognised for the Fiducian Group CGUs in the impairment assessment performed at 30 June 2017.
+Based on management's current assessment, the recoverable amount of Fiducian's CGU exceeds the carrying amount by \$8.36 million.
 The Fiducian Group's CGU recoverable amount is sensitive to reasonably possible movements in key assumptions including changes to the earnings multiple of 3.1 used to determine the fair value of the CGU.
-Management has modeled below the impact of changes in these key assumptions with the following result:-
+Management has modeled below the impact of changes in these key assumptions with the following result:

-- if earning multiple were to decrease to 2.7, the CGU's recoverable amount would exceed carrying amount by \$3.45 million. - if earning multiple were to decrease to 2.9, the CGU's recoverable amount would exceed carrying amount by \$4.47 million.
+- if earning multiple were to decrease to 2.9, the CGU's recoverable amount would exceed carrying amount by \$7.46 million. - if earning multiple were to decrease to 2.7, the CGU's recoverable amount would exceed carrying amount by \$6.11 million.